sadr0b0t/sput-ino/README.md

 Basic example should appear in Arduino examples menu: File/Examples/sput-ino/sput-ino

-## Self-contained project example with tests
+## Self-contained Arduino sketch example with tests
 _For extended project layout (and running tests on desktop) see https://github.com/sadr0b0t/sput-ino-demo_

 Write some code to test